-All-Power America warrants to the original purchaser who uses the product in a consumer application (personal, residential or household usage) that all products covered under this warranty are free from defects in material and workmanship for one year from the date of purchase.
+ALL-POWER AMERICA warrants to the original purchaser who uses the product in a consumer application (personal, residential or household usage) that all products covered under this warranty are free from defects in material and workmanship for one year from the date of purchase.
 All products covered by this limited warranty which are used in commercial applications (i.e. income producing) are warranted to be free of defects in material and workmanship for 90 days from the date of original purchase.
-Products covered under this warranty include air compressors, tools, service parts, pressure washers and generators.
+Products covered under this warranty include air compressors, air tools, service parts, pressure washers, and generators.

-All-Power America will repair or replace, at All-Power America's sole option, products or components which have failed within the warranty period.
+ALL-POWER will repair or replace, at ALL-POWER's sole option, products or components which have failed within the warranty period.
 Service will be scheduled according to the normal work flow and business hours at the service center location, and the availability of replacement parts.
-All decisions of All-Power America with regard to this limited warranty shall be final.
+All decisions of ALL-POWER AMERICA with regard to this limited warranty shall be final.